functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ## Service

-Eventual is all about building and connecting microservices that expose useful capabilities as APIs and Event streams all orchestrated by a durable Workflow engine.
+Eventual is all about building and connecting microservices that expose useful capabilities as APIs and Event streams - all orchestrated by a durable Workflow engine.

+### Infrastructure

+An Eventual Service is distributed as Infrastructure-as-Code and deploys to your own infrastructure.

 ### Service Construct

-For example, you can use the [`Service`](../reference/service.md) Construct to deploy an fully functional service.
+For example, you can use the [`Service`](../reference/service.md) Construct to deploy a fully functional service to AWS using the AWS CDK.

 ```ts
 new Service(this, "invoice-service", {